PX4/PX4-user_guide/en/sensor/sbgecom.md

 For older Ellipse SBG Systems INS or to configure any SBG Systems INS directly, all commands and registers can be found in the [SBG SUPPORT CENTER](https://support.sbg-systems.com/sc).

 ::: warning
-When changing SBG Systems INS settings, if the baudrate of the serial port used to communicate with PX4 autopilot is changed, the parameter [SBG_BAUDRATE](../advanced_config/parameter_reference.md#SBG_BAUDRATE) must be changed in accordance after settings change.
+If the baudrate of the serial port on the INS product (used to communicate with PX4) is changed, the parameter [SBG_BAUDRATE](../advanced_config/parameter_reference.md#SBG_BAUDRATE) must be changed to match.
 :::

 ## Published Data